keystone-enclave/keystone/docs/source/Getting-Started/QEMU-Compile-Sources.rst

 * ``-DSM_PLATFORM=<platform>``: The security monitor will be compiled with platform sources in ``sm/plat/<platform>``.
 The default value is "generic".
 * ``-DUSE_RUST_SM=y``: Use the Rust port of the security monitor.
 Curently not supported in v1.0.

-In order to build the driver and the tests, and have the final images for QEMU, you need to run
+In order to build the driver and have the final images for QEMU, you need to run

 ::